 Arguably, the most important aspect to note when talking about ways to manage and control anger is to ensure that you do not bury it deep down within.
 When anger is buried and not expressed it can come out in times that are very unfortunate and inconvenient.
 The anger inside can build up and burst out when you are not prepared to deal with it.

 Furthermore, and possibly even more problematic, letting anger build up inside you can be extremely hard on your body.
-Long term anger can be bad for your organs, such as your heart.
+Long-term anger can be bad for your organs, such as your heart.
 Experiencing this buildup of anger can raise blood pressure and contribute to illness.
-Instead, letting out your anger in a controlled, and a healthy manner is the best approach to dealing with anger.
+Instead, letting out your anger in a controlled, and healthy manner is the best approach to dealing with anger.

 How to Release Anger in a Healthy Manner